hsson/brkt-cli/aws.md

                                  [--token TOKEN | --brkt-tag NAME=VALUE]
                                  ID

-Launch guest image wrapped with Bracket Metavso
+Launch guest image wrapped with Bracket Metavisor

 positional arguments:
   ID                    The guest AMI that will be launched as a wrapped